zackosowski/CSVault/Articles/Lists (Python).md

 # List comprehension to create a list of squares of numbers
 squares = [x**2 for x in range(10)]  # Output: [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

+---
+#### Practice Activity

+Write a Python program that performs the following tasks:

+1. **Create a List**: Create a list of at least five of your favorite fruits.

+2. **Access Elements**: Print the first and last fruit from the list using indexing.

+3. **Add an Item**: Ask the user to enter another fruit and add it to the end of the list.
+Print the updated list.

+4. **Remove an Item**: Remove a fruit from the list by asking the user which fruit to remove, then print the updated list.

+5. **Sort the List**: Sort the list alphabetically and print the sorted list.

+6. **Count Occurrences**: Create a list with some fruits that contain duplicates (e.g., `["apple", "banana", "apple", "orange", "banana"]`).
+Count how many times "apple" appears in the list and print the result.

+7. **Iterate Through the List**: Use a loop to print each fruit in the list on a new line.